stirunagaru/Housie/README.md

 	o	Acquire the writeLock ( only one thread can have a writeLock) o	Announce a number
-	o	Reset all player’s status to false o	Unlocks the writeLock.
+	o	Reset all playerâ€™s status to false o	Unlocks the writeLock.
 	o	Sleeps until all the players finished updating the status to true. o	Repeat.